 Get out your calculator and do the calculation for yourself.
 Are you about where you expected to be?
 Where do you want to be by the end of the year?
 We’d love to hear your thoughts about this exercise over at the Money Diet Community Facebook Group.

-Here’s a simple goal: calculate your net worth each month during 2020, and increase your bottom line every month.
+Here’s a simple goal: calculate your net worth each month this year, and increase your bottom line every month.

 Are you already in the habit of regularly tracking your net worth?
-Perhaps you’d like to set a specific Net Worth Goal for the end of 2020.
+Perhaps you’d like to set a specific Net Worth Goal for the end of this year.

 And remember, no matter what the spreadsheet says – YOU are worth more than the finest gold or silver.